Vraj-Data-Scientist/real-estate-assistant-using-RAG/README.md

 Ask questions like:
 - ❓ "What’s the current 30-year mortgage rate?"
-- 📅 "What were mortgage rates on March 20, 2025?"
+- 📅 "What were mortgage rates on today?"

 ---